Kingston

 How to Pronounce Kingston

 Our model has identified 3 different pronunciations for the name Kingston.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 73.3% confident that Kingston is pronounced as KIHNGS-tuhn.
-The next most likely pronunciation is KIHNG-stihn, at 13.3% confidence.
+Our model is 73.3% confident that Kingston is pronounced as KIHNGS-tuhn, which has 2 syllables.
+The next most likely pronunciation is KIHNG-stuhn, at 13.3% confidence, with 2 syllables.

 KIHNG-stihn (2 syllables)